Add page objects to AI spiders#

 So you get that

-value, then take the last word, which is the rating in English (e.g."Three"
+classvalue, then take the last word, which is the rating in English (e.g."Three"), and finally convert that into an actual number (e.g.3) using number-parser, and return that asaggregateRating.ratingValue.You get

 If you run the e-commerce spider template again, and you inspect the new content of